-In November 4, 2021, city staff presented the FY 2020-2021 Impact Fee Revenue and Expenditure Activity Report to the Impact Fee Capital Improvement Advisory Committee.
+In November 4, 2021, city staff presented the FY 2020-2021 Impact Fee Revenue and Expenditure Activity Report to the Impact Fee Capital Improvement Advisory Committee (IFCIAC).
 The activity summary detailed impact fee revenue and expenditures from October 1, 2020 to September 30, 2021.
+This item was initially schedule for IFCIAC action on April 26, 2022, there was no action taken due to a lack of a IFCIAC quorum.